Jolene Ivey

 Jolene Ivey (née Stephenson; born July 30, 1961) is an American politician who has served as a member of the Prince George's County Council since 2018, first representing the 5th district from 2018 to 2024 and then the county's at-large district since 2024.
 She has also served as the council's president from 2023 to 2025.
 A member of the Democratic Party, Ivey was a member of the Maryland House of Delegates from the 47th district from 2007 to 2015.

-Ivey unsuccessfully ran for lieutenant governor of Maryland on the ticket of Maryland Attorney General Doug Gansler in 2014, placing second behind Lieutenant Governor Anthony Brown and his running mate Kenneth Ulman.
+Ivey ran for lieutenant governor of Maryland on the ticket of Maryland Attorney General Doug Gansler in 2014.
+The ticket finished second in the Democratic Primary behind Lieutenant Governor Anthony Brown and his running mate Kenneth Ulman who went on to be defeated by Republican businessman Larry Hogan and Boyd Rutherford in the general.

 Early life and education

 Ivey was born in Washington, D.C. on July 30, 1961, to father Joseph L. Stephenson, an African-American U.S. Army captain during World War II, and mother Shirlita Hutchins, a white woman.
 Her parents divorced when she was three years old, and her father remarried to Genevieve Abel Stephenson, an African-American woman, in 1968, when Jolene was seven.
 Ivey graduated from High Point High School and later attended Towson University, where she earned a Bachelor of Arts degree in mass communication in 1982, and the University of Maryland, College Park, earning a Master of Arts degree in journalism in 1992.